jmayer913/JMayer-Data-Library/README.md

 ```

 ### HTTP Data Layer
-**First, let's start off by saying the HTTP data layer is tightly coupled with the controllers defined in the JMayer.Web.Mvc library.
-If you're not using the JMayer.Web.Mvc library then your controllers will need to match the expected HTTP request and response defined here.**
+**First, let's start off by saying the HTTP data layer is tightly coupled with the web API controllers defined in the JMayer.Web.Mvc library.
+If you're not using the JMayer.Web.Mvc library then your web API controllers will need to match the expected HTTP request and response defined here.**

 #### How to Create Your HTTP Data Layer
-Going back to our banking account example, your application needs a way to interact with the account data so you need to define an interface for your account data layer and an account sub class which inherits from StandardCRUDDataLayer in the JMayer.Data.HTTP.DataLayer namespace.
+Going back to our banking account example, your application needs a way to interact with the account data so you need to define an interface for your account data layer and an account data layer sub class which inherits from StandardCRUDDataLayer in the JMayer.Data.HTTP.DataLayer namespace.
 Optionally, the data layer would need to be
 registered to the middleware in the Program.cs; this allows for depedency injection if your application utilizes it.
 ```
 public interface IAccountDataLayer : IStandardCRUDDataLayer<Account>